Unity-Technologies/Unity-Robotics-Hub/tutorials/message_visualization/default_viz_suite.md

 ## Prerequisites
 - You will need to have ROS—Unity Integration set up in your project in order to send and receive ROS messages.
 If this is not yet set up, follow the steps [here](../ros_unity_integration/README.md).
 These steps assume you are continuing to use the project created in the [Setup](../ros_unity_integration/setup.md) step, but these steps can also be done in any Unity project with ROS integration.
+- [TEMP] This package currently requires the URDF-Importer package to be installed in the Unity project as well.
+Follow the [Installation Steps](../quick_setup.md) for URDF-Importer.
 - This tutorial will visualize odometry and point cloud data playing back from a rosbag.
 In your ROS environment, download this demo rosbag from [here](https://open-source-webviz-ui.s3.amazonaws.com/demo.bag), or use the `wget` command:
     ```bash
     wget https://open-source-webviz-ui.s3.amazonaws.com/demo.bag